This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 If you’ve been wondering how to highlight hair at home without foil, you now know that you have options.

-Whether you go for the super convenient cap highlighting or try your hand at the more challenging balayage style, you can do your highlights at home without stressing out about foils.
+Whether you go for the super convenient cap highlighting or try your hand at the more challenging balayage style, you can do your highlights at home without stressing out about foil.

-As long as you follow the steps and precautionary measures above, you’ll still end up with beautiful, highlighted locks.
+As long as you follow the steps and precautionary measures above, you’ll still end up with beautiful highlights.

 So gather up your bowls and brushes and get cracking!